 Tour Guides & their importance for a quality Holiday Experience

-A Tour guides’ professionalism and knowledge are what make a tour experience outstanding- they are what makes the difference between a budget and a quality journey.
+A tour guide’s professionalism and knowledge are what make a tour experience outstanding- they are what makes the difference between just another tour and a lifetime memory!

 Have you ever noticed that, when reading tour reviews, a lot of the commentary is centred around the tour guide?

-It is true: other factors, such as catering, comfort of travel and, of course, the destination itself, normally get a mention.
-But the main emphasis of travellers seems to be on the professionalism of the tour guide.
-How a tour guide manages a group, how they are able to engage and interact with people and the sort of interpretation they are giving on attractions are all very critial factors for the overall guest experience.
-As great as the destination might be, if the guide is unable to provide good interpretation and entertain a group while making them feel safe and confortable, what’s the point of even booking a tour?
+It is true: Other factors, such as catering, comfort of travel and, of course, the destination itself, normally get a mention.
+But the main emphasis of travellers often seems to be on the professionalism of the tour guide.
+How a tour guide manages a group, how they are able to engage and interact with the tour guests and their commentary are all very critical factors for the overall guest experience.
+As great as the destination might be, if the guide is unable to provide good interpretation and entertain a group while making them feel safe and comfortable, what’s the point of even booking a tour?

-Isn’t the main reason we choose a tour that we expect to learn something about the destination, and have the peace of mind of being looked after at a professional level?
+Isn’t the main reason we book a tour to learn something about the destination, and to have the peace of mind of being looked after at a professional level?

 “Did the 9-day trip from Darwin to Broome.
 A 4wd trip on unsealed red dirt roads to discover the Kimberley.
 Fantastic landscape and bushwalking, some of them were really tough.
 No hotel, no aircon, no signal, no showers (for 5days): complete freedom!